 What are the Everglades?

-The Everglades is the largest wetland ecosystem in the United States, located at the southern tip of Florida.
+The Florida Everglades is located at the southern tip of Florida and is the largest wetland ecosystem in the United States.
 Despite the fact that a lot of people think that the Everglades are just a large marsh or swamp, it is actually a very slow-moving river filled with vegetation, which is why it’s sometimes called the River of Grass.

 The Everglades is 60 miles (97 km) wide and over 100 miles (160 km) long.
 Of this, 1.5 million acres (twenty percent) form a national park.
 Everglades National Park has also been designated as an International Biosphere Reserve, a Wetland of International Importance, and a UNESCO World Heritage Site.